 This is a different and better pathway than offered at public schools and most private schools.
 In order to accomplish this goal, we will be making some adaptations in middle school, but we will be shifting a few things around at the lower grade levels to allow students to have a smooth pathway to Algebra I in eighth grade.

-Starting in grade three, students will use Bob Jones math books.
+Students use Bob Jones math books through 7th grade level math.
 In recent years we have examined a variety of options for transitioning students from basic math to more complicated Algebra and critical thinking skills.
-With the distinct goal of preparing students for Algebra 1 in eighth grade and refining how we will use A Beka resources, Bob Jones became the clear choice of teachers and principals.
+With the distinct goal of preparing students for Algebra 1 in eighth grade, Bob Jones is the clear choice of teachers and principals.

 We recognize not every single student will be ready for Algebra I in eighth grade, although we will certainly try to make it happen.
 In such cases, we will have a different option that will still put a student on the traditional pathway to take four high school credits of math.
 In such cases, a student may not be ahead of the curve, but they will not be behind it.
 We desire to challenge every student toward excellence in mathematics and will expect the best of what they can accomplish.

 Our new curriculum has led us to Cengage Big Ideas Math.
 This product features not only the textbook text, but quick access videos next to problems enabling students to see a person demonstrating the concept.
 This will aid in review of difficult concepts and offer one more reference for the various math theories and real-life applications leading to critical thinking and deeper understanding.

 As one might imagine, Bible is an important area for us.
 With a strong foundation of Biblical concepts and modern application already being taught in our classrooms, we are moving toward a coordinated program to transition students from the earliest grade levels all the way to graduation.